act65/turing-vs-scherbius/tvs_core/README.md

 game.step(
-    turing_strategy,     # List of lists of cards Turing plays for each battle scherbius_strategy,  # List of lists of cards Scherbius plays for each battle turing_guesses,      # List of encryption code guesses by Turing reencrypt            # Boolean flag for Scherbius to re-encrypt )
+    turing_strategy,     # List of lists of cards Turing plays for each battle scherbius_strategy,  # List of lists of cards Scherbius plays for each battle reencrypt            # Boolean flag for Scherbius to re-encrypt )
 ```